All photos me too, copyrighted

 Responding to S5-DCI and owned by the Letalski center Maribor (LCM) flying club, this particular aircraft is itself already good for a classic AS review – but, being one of only a dozen or so still airworthy, I decided to bin tradition and focus this time on what this interesting machine is actually like to fly.
-So, instead of digging deep into its history (serial 53171, mfd.
+So, instead of digging deep into its history (s/n 53171, mfd.
 1980, ex.
-YU-DGF of AK Maribor, then SL-DCI and S5-DCI of the Slovenian Air Force until 2010 😀 ), I though I could put together a short flight report and attempt to describe what the U-75 is like in its element…
+YU-DGF of AK Maribor, then SL-DCI and S5-DCI of the Slovenian Air Force until 2010, then to LCM 😀 ), I though I could put together a short flight report and attempt to describe what the U-75 feels like in its element…

 Author’s note: given that I have no experience flight testing aircraft (nor do I have the required skills or qualifications), this work is not a proper professional review – but rather the personal experience of a long-time light aircraft pilot and lifelong GA fan.
 As such, my observations will definitely not be something they will print in textbooks – but given the rarity of the U-75, they should nevertheless be an interesting read for the enthusiast!

 Part 1: the basics